 “Everyone is building a 737 simulator.
 Why didn’t you build something more unique?”

 Well, first of all, I happen to be a huge fan of the 737.
-It’s my favorite aircraft, period.
-They are everywhere around world, flying short to long flights, going to and from small to large airports, and doing it with tried and true technology combined with fancy modern tech.
+It’s my favorite aircraft.
+They are everywhere around world, flying short to long flights to and from small to large airports, and doing it with tried and true technology combined with fancy modern tech.
 It’s like having one foot in the past and one in the future.

 The truth is, the 737 is a hugely versatile aircraft, and its popularity around the world means they are also popular in the sim world.
-Translation…lots of ready-made parts are available, and lots of people who have gone down the same road who can share their experience.
+Translation…there are lots of ready-made parts are available, and lots of people who have gone down the same road who can share their experiences.

 Why this site?

 I wasn’t originally planning on creating a web site for my sim.
-I’m by no means an expert compared to some out there, and I have certainly made a lot of mistakes as I fumbled my way through this.
-Plus, most of what I was using to build my sim was pre-fabricated parts from online simulator hardware companies so everything should be “plug and play”.
-Right?
-Easy peasy.
+I’m by no means an expert compared to some out there, and I have certainly made a lot of mistakes as I have fumbled my way through this, so I didn’t really feel qualified to be a “teacher”.
+Besides, most of what I was using to build my sim was pre-fabricated parts from online simulator hardware companies so it should all be just “plug and play,” right?
 Yeah, no.

-After I started my build and posted a few pictures some folks started to ask me how I did things.
-So I figured why not share my knowledge and maybe it’ll help someone else with similar problems or questions, or perhaps just help them keep motivated.
+Anyway, after I started my build and posted a few pictures some folks started to ask me how I did this or that.
+So I figured why not give back and share my knowledge?
+Maybe it’ll help someone else with similar problems or questions, or perhaps just help them keep motivated.

 A word of caution before you embark!

-One thing I want to be clear about is that while yes, this can be a solitary/lonely path, it is NOT a solo hobby or I should say it’s VERY difficult to do this alone.
-Nor is it for the faint of heart.
-It is a MAJOR time and energy investment, a money drain, and can seriously stress relationships (you think I’m lying?).
-So be sure you’re truly prepared (and prepare others) before you take the dive!
+This is a MAJOR time and energy investment, a money drain, and can seriously stress relationships (you think I’m lying?).
+So be sure you’re truly prepared (and prepare others) before you take the plunge!
 You will need their support, understanding, and their extreme patience.

-My best advice would be to make friends with those who share your passion.
-If there’s someone you can build with nearby who shares your passion, do it with them.
-Things will progress much faster.
-Be courteous and appreciative to those who share their experiences (they don’t have to, after all).
+Just a word of advice.
+Please be courteous and appreciative to those who share their experiences (they don’t have to, after all).
 Credit those who help you along the way (don’t forget to ask for their permission if you pass on information they gave you).
 And share the knowledge you gain with others so we can advance this hobby and our enjoyment of “living the dream” only a select few are fortunate to do for a living.